thomcorah/dmu-multimedia/md/TECH1015-Module-Handbook.md

 ***

 ### Overview
 In semester 1 you produced an individual piece of web work.
-For this coursework you will produce a full website or web-based application.
+For this coursework you will produce a full mobile website or mobile web-based application.

 The actual website or application you produce is up to you.
 You are encouraged to develop something that you will find personally interesting.
 Some examples include: